simloken/FYS5429/Project/figures/README.md

 # Figures

+>presentation_figures

-A bunch of figures.
-Most are used in the report outside of the .gifs
+Contains figures not used in the report but instead used in an oral presentation regarding the project